 Medical Editor: John P. Cunha, DO, FACOEP

-Suprane (desflurane, USP) Volatile Liquid for Inhalation is an anesthetic used in surgery.
-Common side effects of Suprane include headache, nausea, dizziness, and vomiting.
+Suprane (desflurane) Volatile Liquid for Inhalation is an anesthetic used in surgery.
+Common side effects of Suprane include:

 Talk to your doctor about your individual dosage recommendation.
 Suprane must be administered under a doctor's supervision.
 Benzodiazepines, opioids, neuromuscular blocking agents, and muscle relaxers may interact with Suprane.
 Tell your doctor all medications you take.
 Do not drive, use machinery, or do any activity that requires alertness when taking Suprane.
 If you are pregnant only use Suprane if clearly needed.
 Exercise caution if you take Suprane while breastfeeding.

 Our Suprane (desflurane, USP) Volatile Liquid for Inhalation Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following serious adverse reactions with the use of STAXYN (vardenafil) are discussed elsewhere in the labeling:

 - Cardiovascular effects [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS]